 In 1957 the first Victorian Championships for women were held at St Stephens in Richmond and in 1959 the first women’s Australian Championships were held.

 1960s to Today

 Gymnastics continued to grow in Victoria with many school programs through the influx of European PE teachers and other teacher training programs by Val Roberts and Alf Barabach.

 In 1979 the first national coaching manual was produced by Ken Williamson and Gerges McKail and the first women’s coaching manual was produced by Val Roberts.

 During the 1980s the AIS was established in Canberra and Gene Schembri was appointed as the first National Coaching Director for Gymnastics

 General Gymnastics proliferated through the 1980s and 1990s and the Gymnastics Victoria High Performance Centre was established in Prahran in 2001.
 In 1997 Gymnastics Victoria had over 20,000 members and in 2013 had reached over 30,000 members.

-The future of gymnastics has never looked brighter!
+The future of gymnastics in victoria has never looked brighter!